odyskat/home_assistant/README.md

 Features a custom-made html document embedded in an iframe window in the dashboard, containing mainly a table with temperature measurements at specific times throughout the day.
 This is useful in cafes, restaurants, or any fridge-storing application where the state (or private stakeholder) will carry over quality controls.
 Usually, a printed report is required.

+Sensors (shtc3 from dfrobot or adafruit) were programed through esphome, and the configuration (.yaml) files are included in "home assistant scripts/Sensors_esphome_configuration".

+Hardware and connections in "fritz files/hardware and connections.md"

 ![Screenshot 2023-08-14 205307](https://github.com/odyskat/home_assistant/assets/114591654/661e9a82-92ee-49b1-93b8-bc200c6c550c)

 ![Screenshot 2023-08-14 205332](https://github.com/odyskat/home_assistant/assets/114591654/f6442e1b-4d15-4f52-b220-0d8dd6674501)